yianzhou/yianzhou.github.io/docs/apple/networking.md

 There are some cases where you need a protocol other than HTTP or HTTPS, and you want to do something custom directly on top of TCP/IP networking. `NSURLSessionStreamTask` is a Foundation extraction, directly over a TCP connection.

 What we have new for you in iOS 11 is automatic navigation of authenticating proxies.
-If the proxy requires credentials, then we will automatically extract those from the key chain or promptly the user on your behalf.
+If the proxy requires credentials, then we will automatically extract those from the keychain or prompt the user on your behalf.

 ### Progress